 The mini excavator has capabilities similar to an excavator, with the added benefit of being able to work in small spaces.
-Also called a compact excavator or small excavator, mini excavators feature the traditional components of an excavator as a smaller size.

 A boom, dipper – or stick – and bucket connects to a cab that sits on a rotating house.
 Most houses can rotate a full 360 degrees.
 Mini excavators can be fitted with either tracks or wheels.